 Dominick Argento, considered to be America's preeminent composer of lyric opera, was born in York, Pennsylvania in 1927.
 At the Peabody Conservatory, where he earned his Bachelor's and Master's degrees, his teachers included Nicholas Nabokov, Henry Cowell, and Hugo Weisgall.
 Argento received his Ph.D. from the Eastman School of Music, where he studied with Alan Hovhaness and Howard Hanson.
 Fulbright and Guggenheim Fellowships allowed him to study in Italy with Luigi Dallapiccola and to complete his first opera, Colonel Jonathan the Saint.
 Following his Fulbright, Argento became music director of Hilltop Opera in Baltimore, and taught theory and composition at the Eastman School.
-In 1958, he joined the faculty of the Department of Music at the University of Minnesota, where he taught until 1997.
-He now holds the rank of Professor Emeritus.
+In 1958, he joined the faculty of the Department of Music at the University of Minnesota, where he taught until 1997 and later held the rank of Professor Emeritus.

-Although Argento's instrumental works have received consistent praise, the great majority of his music is vocal, whether in operatic, choral, or solo context.
-This emphasis on the human voice is a facet of the powerful dramatic impulse that drives nearly all of his music, both instrumental and vocal.
-Music critic Heidi Waleson has described Argento’s work as “richly melodic... [his] pieces are built with wit and passion, and always with the dramatic shape and color that make them theater.
+Although Argento's instrumental works have received consistent praise, the great majority of his music was written for voices, whether in operatic, choral, or solo context.
+This emphasis on the human voice is a facet of the powerful dramatic impulse that drove nearly all of his music, both instrumental and vocal.
+Music critic Heidi Waleson described Argento’s work as “richly melodic... [his] pieces are built with wit and passion, and always with the dramatic shape and color that make them theater.
 They speak to the heart.”

-During his years at Eastman, Argento composed his opera, The Boor (1957), which has remained in the repertoire; John Rockwell of The New York Times, writing of a 1985 production, stated that “[it] taps deep currents of sentiment and passion.”
+During his years at Eastman, Argento composed his opera, The Boor (1957); John Rockwell of The New York Times, writing of a 1985 production, stated that “[it] taps deep currents of sentiment and passion.”
 Following his arrival in Minnesota, the composer accepted a number of commissions from significant organizations in his adopted state.
 Among these were the Saint Paul Chamber Orchestra, who commissioned his suite Royal Invitation (1964); and the Civic Orchestra of Minneapolis, who commissioned Variations for Orchestra [The Mask of Night] (1965).
 Argento's close association with Sir Tyrone Guthrie and Douglas Campbell, directors of the Minnesota Theatre Company, led to his composing incidental music for several Guthrie productions, as well as a ballad opera, The Shoemaker's Holiday (1967).

-Dominick Argento has examined fame and the immigrant experience in his newest opera, The Dream of Valentino, set in the early days of Hollywood.
+Argento’s final opera, The Dream of Valentino, examined fame and the immigrant experience, set in the early days of Hollywood.
 Washington Opera gave the work its premiere under the baton of Christopher Keene in January 1994, followed by its co-commissioning company, Dallas Opera, in 1995.
 The production featured special multi-media sets by John Conklin and costumes by the couturier Valentino.
-Writing of the premiere, Peter G. Davis of New York magazine stated, "What a pleasure to encounter a real opera composer, one who has studied and learned from his predecessors, loves the form, understands its conventions, has mastered them, and then lets his imagination take wing."
+Writing of the premiere, Peter G. Davis of New Yorkmagazine stated, "What a pleasure to encounter a real opera composer, one who has studied and learned from his predecessors, loves the form, understands its conventions, has mastered them, and then lets his imagination take wing."
 The Dream of Valentino received its European premiere in February 1999 in Kassel, Germany.

 Reprinted by kind permission of Boosey & Hawkes.